alexanderenrique/alexanderenrique.github.io/src/coding/NEMO-MQTT-Plugin.md

 ## Work Log

+### 10/06/2025
+- Not sure what I was on about withe the MQTT working last time, it definitely was not working.
+- Redi was recieving the message but not sending it to the broker.
+- Cursor was trying tp implement some garbage Django integration into the MQTT part to I made a simple MQTT plug in and it started working.
+  - Makes me think actually, MQTT publisher needs to know the port of the broker where to send it, which it gets fron the config in the NEMO page.
+  - So am I getting the port from the config in the NEMO page?
+- Made encompasing start and stop scripts.
+A problem I learned about with this is that you can have a bunch of instances of REDIS and MQTT running at the same time, and they will fight eachother over the port.
+So you need to make sure you kill the old instances before starting the new ones.
+- I get it now, I was running into problems becasue my package envirnment lives outside of the django project, so it wasn't getting the config information it needed from nemo
+- What I need to do is pip install the package in the django project, and then it will have access to the config information from the NEMO page.
+  - Kinda slows down the development process, but it's a necessary evil.
+- Also added a standalone MQTT broker to keep things going.

 ### 09/29/2025
 - Don't you love it when you leave something and come back to it and like magically you left it in a working state, and you're ready to go onto the next big thing?